-The goal of this article is to teach you how to use price to earnings ratios (P/E ratios).
+This article is for investors who would like to improve their understanding of price to earnings ratios (P/E ratios).
 To keep it practical, we'll show how Union Pacific Corporation's (NYSE:UNP) P/E ratio could help you assess the value on offer.
-Based on the last twelve months, Union Pacific's P/E ratio is 20.07.
-That means that at current prices, buyers pay $20.07 for every $1 in trailing yearly profits.
+Looking at earnings over the last twelve months, Union Pacific has a P/E ratio of 21.59.
+That corresponds to an earnings yield of approximately 4.6%.

 How Do I Calculate Union Pacific's Price To Earnings Ratio?

 Price to Earnings Ratio = Share Price ÷ Earnings per Share (EPS)